C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 lately.
 The code creates a duplicate array, but with the same or fewer elements

 assigned to it.
-Trying to use [start:end]
+Trying to use [start:end] notation on the resulting array with

 negative and unspecified indexes will get results based on the old lengths, which

 might get confusing as the array gets passed around.
-Crap
+Crap merely rearranges

 source code.
 The programmer is responsible for keeping track of run-time lengths